-The Company recognizes that a solid community and society is a significant factor to support the Company's business.
+The Company recognizes that a solid community and society are significant factors which support the Company's business.
 Therefore, the Company supports and gets involved in many community and society-based activities on a regular basis.
-The Company fully recognizes its responsibility to the Community and is attentive to the consequences of the Company's conduct that affect the people around more than what the laws require, including making efforts to gradually absorb social accountability.
+The Company fully recognizes its responsibility to the community and is attentive to the consequences of the Company's conduct that affect the people around more than what the laws require, including making efforts to gradually absorb social accountability.
 The creation and expansion of the Company's CSR Fund will provide a permanent and formal framework to enhance the Company's CSR activities.